Gribek/people/README.md

 * pytest 5.2.2

 ### Setup
-##### 1A.
-Basic setup (with Docker)
+##### Using Docker
 Download the repository and then run the following command:
 ```
 docker-compose run --rm app
 ```
-Alternatively, if you wish to manually attach to/detach from the container:
+It will automatically attach you to the container and provide the pseudo terminal, where you can try the commands described [below](#available-commands).

+This is a default setup, which uses current settings and the attached database file with some test data.
+If you want to start with an empty database, follow the instructions in [Database setup](#Database-setup).
+Remember that if you make changes to the settings.py file (e.g. renaming the database), you need to rebuild the docker image before running ```docker-compose run``` again:
 ```
-docker-compose up -d
+docker-compose build
 ```

-##### 1B.
-Basic setup (without Docker)
+##### Using virtual environment
 Download the repository and prepare a new virtual environment.
 Then install all dependencies using the command:
 ```
 $ pip install -r requirements.txt
 ```
-##### 2. Database setup
+Now you can try the commands described [below](#available-commands).

-The attached database file already contains some test data.
+This is a default setup, which uses current settings and the attached database file with some test data.
+If you want to start with an empty database, follow the instructions in [Database setup](#Database-setup)

+##### Database setup
 To start with an empty database, you can delete the people.db file (from db subdirectory) or rename the database file in the settings (check [Settings](#settings)).

-Then run the following scripts:
+Run the following scripts (from a virtual environment or a docker container):
 ```
 python models.py

 python load_people.py
 ```
 The first one will create a new database file and migrate all models.
-The second one will download data from randomuser API, make modifications, and save them to the database.
+The latter will download data from randomuser API, make modifications, and save them to the database.

-This concludes the project setup, you can also skip the step of creating a new database and proceed to use the commands described [below](#available-commands) right after installing the requirements.

 ### Settings
 The settings.py file contain the configuration for the following:
 * database filename
 * randomuser API url